-- Contact historically black colleges and universities within our State to establish a close rapport with their Career Centers and attend their Career Days/Fairs when appropriate. - Review the recruitment methods, practices, and policies to insure that minorities and females are informed of our agency's employment opportunities.

-- Monitor our promotion policies and procedures to make certain that the judicial branch provides an equal employment opportunity for promotions and transfers for African-American, Hispanics, Asians, and American Indians. - Periodic review and discussion of judicial branch workforce breakdown by race and sex with the Human Resources Officer. - The Human Resources Division will continue to screen employment applications for vacant positions. - The Human Resources Division will continue to provide interview and selection training for hiring managers and supervisors. - The NC Judicial Branch Human Resources Management Manual found on the agency's Intranet provides easy access to the EEO policy statement. - Here are all the activities done in the year 2009 to achieve our objectives - Created a recruiting video for job seekers - Developed and delivered recruitment and selection training for managers - Developed content for the Judicial Department web page for managers - Attended career fairs at North Carolina Central University and Wake Tech Community College - Trained managers about equal employment and diversity - Offered monthly training on Unlawful Workplace Harassment - Coordinated a Discover India Lunch-N-Learn workshop - Participated in the People of Color Committee's International Festival.
-This festival was designed to celebrate diverse cultures
+- Contact historically black colleges and universities within our State to establish a close rapport with their Career Centers and attend their Career Days/Fairs when appropriate. - Review the recruitment methods, practices, and policies to insure that minorities and females are informed of our agency's employment opportunities. - Monitor our promotion policies and procedures to make certain that the judicial branch provides an equal employment opportunity for promotions and transfers for African-American, Hispanics, Asians, and American Indians. - Periodic review and discussion of judicial branch workforce breakdown by race and sex with the Human Resources Officer. - The Human Resources Division will continue to screen employment applications for vacant positions. - The Human Resources Division will continue to provide interview and selection training for hiring managers and supervisors. - The NC Judicial Branch Human Resources Management Manual found on the agency's Intranet provides easy access to the EEO policy statement. - Here are all the activities done in the year 2010 to achieve our objectives - Developed and delivered recruitment and selection training for managers - Developed content for the Judicial Branch web page for managers - Attended career fairs at North Carolina Central University and Wake Tech Community College - Trained managers about equal employment and diversity - Offered training on unlawful workplace harassment - Reminded Judicial Branch offices to post Equal Employment Opportunity posters in every worksite - Revised the Judicial Branch Application for Employment to remove demographic data from the application.
+Demographic data is now collected by an online survey, which is not accessible by hiring managers